ooteniya1/resource-estimation/README.md

 ![Startup Target Met](images/startup_success.png)
 *Startup Target Met*

-> Do not forget to tune some runtime paramaters such as [JVM parameters](https://learning.oreilly.com/library/view/java-performance-2nd/9781492056102/) etc, to achieve the optimal performance.
+> Do not forget to tune the runtime paramaters such as [JVM parameters for Java](https://learning.oreilly.com/library/view/java-performance-2nd/9781492056102/) etc, to achieve the optimal performance.

 #### Step 2: Determine the application breakpoint.